TO BE PUBLISHED May 2026

 This conference will examine key priorities for women’s health in England.

-With the Government's plan to publish a refreshed Women’s Health Strategy this spring, it will bring stakeholders and policymakers together to discuss what will be needed from the strategy to effectively improve access to care, tackle inequalities, and advance innovation in treatment moving forward.
+Following recent publication of the Government’s Renewed Women’s Health Strategy for England, it will bring stakeholders and policymakers together to discuss delivery priorities for effectively improving access to care, tackling inequalities, and advancing innovation in treatment moving forward.

 Delegates will consider next steps for integration of women’s health into broader NHS reform, including the shift outlined in the 10 Year Health Plan towards community-based, digitally enabled, preventative care - alongside assessment of progress and remaining challenges following the 2022 Women’s Health Strategy for England.